polyfem/polyfem.github.io/docs/tutorials/ipc_quick_start_guide/ipc_quick_start_guide.md

 <div class="md-source-date"><small>Author: Zachary Ferguson</small></div>

+!!! note
     This is a retelling of the original [IPC Quick Start Guide](https://github.com/ipc-sim/IPC/wiki) from the original IPC codebase.

 ## Setup